Skip to content

 --json false Emit JSON when supported by the selected command

---backend auto Backend type: lan, serial, or yaesu-cat.
+--backend auto Backend type: lan, serial, yaesu-cat, or rigctld.
 Auto-inferred from --serial-port if set.

 --serial-port ICOM_SERIAL_DEVICE auto-discover Serial device path.
 If omitted with --backend serial, discovers via USB scan.